Attainable Knowledge and Omniscience: Introduction

 \subsection{Logical System}

-In this article we propose a sound and complete logical system that describes universal properties of knowledge modality $\Box$ and attainable knowledge modality $\boxdot$.
-The axioms involving only modality $\Box$ are exactly those forming modal logic S5: \begin{enumerate} \item Truth: $\Box\phi\to\phi$, \item Positive Introspection: $\Box\phi\to\Box\Box\phi$, \item Negative Introspection: $\neg\Box\phi\to\Box\neg\Box\phi$, \item Distributivity: $\Box(\phi\to\psi)\to(\Box\phi\to\Box\psi)$. \end{enumerate} Later we do not list Positive Introspection principle among axioms of our system because, just like in the case of logic S5, Positive Introspection is derivable from the other axioms.
+In this paper we propose a sound and complete logical system that describes the universal properties of omniscience modality $\Box$ and attainable knowledge modality $\boxdot$.
+The axioms involving only modality $\Box$ are exactly those forming modal logic S5: \begin{enumerate} \item Truth: $\Box\phi\to\phi$, \item Positive Introspection: $\Box\phi\to\Box\Box\phi$, \item Negative Introspection: $\neg\Box\phi\to\Box\neg\Box\phi$, \item Distributivity: $\Box(\phi\to\psi)\to(\Box\phi\to\Box\psi)$. \end{enumerate} Later we do not list the Positive Introspection axiom among axioms of our system because, just like in the case of logic S5, the Positive Introspection axiom is derivable from the other axioms.
 We prove this in Lemma~\ref{potential positive introspection lemma}.
-The axioms involving only modality $\boxdot$ are exactly those forming modal logic S4: \begin{enumerate} \item Attainable Truth: $\boxdot\phi\to\phi$, \item Attainable Positive Introspection: $\boxdot\phi\to\boxdot\boxdot\phi$, \item Attainable Distributivity: $\boxdot(\phi\to\psi)\to(\boxdot\phi\to\boxdot\psi)$. \end{enumerate} Finally, there appears to be two independent principles that capture the interplay of the two modalities: \begin{enumerate} \item Monotonicity: $\boxdot\phi\to\Box\phi$, \item Mixed Negative Introspection: $\neg\boxdot\phi\to\Box\neg\boxdot\phi$. \end{enumerate} The first of these principles states that any knowledge that can be formed from a finite subset of observations can also be formed on the bases of the whole set of observations.
-The second principle is significantly more interesting.
-We have seen in our first Grant Hotel example that Negative Introspection is not true for attainable knowledge.
-Namely an agent in a fully occupied hotel can not learn that statement $\boxdot(\mbox{``the hotel has vacancies"})$ is false by examining only finitely many rooms.
-It can learn this, however, by examining all room in the hotel and this is exactly what Mixed Negative Introspection principle claims.
-Surprisingly, Mixed Negative Introspection principle is provable from the other axioms of our logical system.
+The axioms involving only modality $\boxdot$ are exactly those forming modal logic S4: \begin{enumerate} \item Truth: $\boxdot\phi\to\phi$, \item Positive Introspection: $\boxdot\phi\to\boxdot\boxdot\phi$, \item Distributivity: $\boxdot(\phi\to\psi)\to(\boxdot\phi\to\boxdot\psi)$. \end{enumerate} Finally, there appears to be two independent axioms that capture the interplay of the two modalities: \begin{enumerate} \item Monotonicity: $\boxdot\phi\to\Box\phi$, \item Mixed Negative Introspection: $\neg\boxdot\phi\to\Box\neg\boxdot\phi$. \end{enumerate} The first of these axioms states that any knowledge that can be formed from a finite subset of observations can also be formed on the bases of the whole set of observations.
+The second axiom is significantly more interesting.
+We have seen in our first Grand Hotel example that the Negative Introspection axiom is not true for attainable knowledge.
+Namely an agent in a fully occupied hotel cannot learn that statement $\boxdot(\mbox{``the hotel has vacancies"})$ is false by examining only finitely many rooms.
+It can learn this, however, by examining all room in the hotel and this is exactly what the Mixed Negative Introspection axiom claims.
+Surprisingly, the Mixed Negative Introspection axiom is provable from other axioms of our logical system.
 We show this in Lemma~\ref{mixed negative introspection lemma}.
 As a result, Mixed Negative Introspection is not included as an axiom of our system.
-Additionally, it is easy to see that Attainable Truth principle follows from Truth axiom and Monotonicity axiom.
-For this reason, we do not list Attainable Truth as one of our axioms either.
-Finally, although one can state two forms of Necessitation inference rule: one for $\Box$ modality and another for $\boxdot$, the former follows from the latter and Monotonicity axiom.
-Thus, our system, in addition to Modus Ponens, only includes Attainable Necessitation inference rule.
+Additionally, it is easy to see that the Truth axiom for modality $\boxdot$ follows from the Truth axiom for modality $\Box$ and the Monotonicity axiom.
+For this reason, we do not list the Truth axiom for modality $\boxdot$ as one of our axioms either.
+Finally, although one can state two forms of the Necessitation inference rule: one for modality $\Box$ and another for modality $\boxdot$, the former follows from the latter and the Monotonicity axiom.
+Thus, our system, in addition to Modus Ponens, only includes the Necessitation rule for modality $\boxdot$.